CSI-Lorenzo-Moreira/CSI-Python-2021/Modules/Module2/Module2.md

 What is a benefit of using Markdown? https://www.markdownguide.org/getting-started/

- - Answer:
+ - Answer: One of the main benefits of using markdown is that it is portable.
+Moreover, it can be imported to several formats/apps.

 What does "cd" stand for?

- - Answer:
+ - Answer: Change Directory.

 Did you get stuck at any point or become confused with your console? (yes/no) If so, what happened?
 How did you solve it?

- - Answer:
+ - Answer: no. this isn't the first time I have used this program, so I didn't have much issues regarding the console itself.

 Did you consider searching google for other commands to run?
 What did you try?